isofarro/php5-feed-parser-and-normaliser/README.markdown

 * When the rss20:author contains two people, whether to convert that into two atom:authors, and whether to remove the 'By' prefix on some rss20:author fields.
+* Need to type-check the title/summary type fields and process the content if needed.